Employees Doubt Competency Mapping Efforts – How Can We Rebuild Trust and Cooperation?

 Dear Rakesh,

 It is natural for people to oppose the CM process (IDP feedback is only an alibi).
-No one actually wants to be measured/assessed on competency or quantifiable terms.
+No one actually wants to be measured or assessed on competency or quantifiable terms.
 That's human nature.

-1. Head-HR to counsel/explain/communicate to employees that it would be more meaningful under the circumstances to complete the competency mapping process as a first process followed by the IDP.
-Accordingly, IDP may stand enriched with the CM process feedback.
+1. Head-HR to counsel, explain, and communicate to employees that it would be more meaningful under the circumstances to complete the competency mapping process as the first process followed by the IDP.
+Accordingly, the IDP may stand enriched with the CM process feedback.
 Explain to them the situational needs of the organization.

-2. Explain to them that CM process is priority and has several immediate benefits (explain the outcome-benefits)
+2. Explain to them that the CM process is a priority and has several immediate benefits (explain the outcome benefits).

-3. Convince them via communication that the IDP will be discussed/circulated to individuals within a certain time frame commitment.
+3. Convince them via communication that the IDP will be discussed or circulated to individuals within a certain time frame commitment.

 5. If necessary, seek external intervention; a good consultant to help out!

-Basically, some organization-wide communication/explaining is required such that some employees do not resort to gossips/rumour mongering or passing snide remarks.
+Basically, some organization-wide communication or explaining is required so that some employees do not resort to gossip, rumour-mongering, or passing snide remarks.

 HR needs to resort to blow-soft and blow-hard tactics like a caring but tough customer.
 Strategically, that should be the approach in this situation.